Three Horizons & Intake Analysis

 Application Status Portal, Digital Signatures, Benefits App

-Transformative if connected to Digital ID for citizens — part of the digital trust architecture.
+Transformative if connected to Digital ID for citizens.(a)

 Enterprise-Wide Client Relationship Management Tool